gro-david/logic-sim/README.md

 - [ ] Input: I would like to have something where the user can input stuff on runtime.
 I will probably be a LineEdit which will take an input, and any time that goes from low to high it will output the next character in a binary format.
 If the last character has been reached it will just loop around.
 Another output will tell the number of characters.
 - [ ] Persistent Terminal Groups: The way Sebastian implemented terminal groups is nice but it also means that if you then try to edit the chip the terminal groups will not be displayed any more.

+## Name
+This project does not really have a name at this point in time.
+Got an idea?
+Open an issue!

 ## Roadmap
 - [x] Four sided Chips: Chips can now have input and output terminals on all sides.
 - [ ] Better identification system for blocks and wires